blendmedia/formality/README.md

 ## Introduction

-Formaiity aims to be a simple and composable library for validated input and forms in React.
+Formality aims to be a simple and composable library for validated input and forms in React.
 The provided input components can be used without any parent container, and can be interacted with like a standard component via `onChange`.

 Alternatively your inputs can be wrapped in a `<Form />` component which will retrieve all data and pass it to the `onSubmit` event handler- which is only fired when all input is valid (unless you pass `submitOnInvalid`)!.